Graph Signal Processing over a Probability Space of Shift Operators: Distribution of shifts and the graph Fourier transform

-We end this section with some examples. \begin{Example} \begin{enumerate}[(a)] \item Suppose $\mu_{\mathcal{X}} = \delta_{\bX_0}$ is a distribution concentrated at a single $\bX_0\in \mathcal{X}$.
-Then $\calF_\mathcal{X}$ is simply the GFT \gls{wrt} the shift operator $\bX_0$ in classical GSP. \item We consider a special case of \cite[Algorithm~3]{Kim17}: Graph Slicing, as an example of heterogeneous graphs.
+We end this section with two examples. \begin{Example} \begin{enumerate}[(a)] \item Suppose $\mu_{\mathcal{X}} = \delta_{\bX_0}$ is a distribution concentrated at a single $\bX_0\in \mathcal{X}$.
+Then $\calF_\mathcal{X}$ is simply the GFT \gls{wrt} the shift operator $\bX_0$ in classical GSP. \item We consider a special case of \cite[Algorithm~3]{Kim17}: Graph Slicing.
 Suppose the graph $G$ on the vertex set $V$ is fixed.
 In addition, we have Laplacians $\bL_0$ and $\bL_1$ associated with two subgraphs $G_1, G_2$ of $G$ such that $G_1$ and $G_2$ have disjoint edge sets and $G=G_1\cup G_2$.
-We form $\mathcal{X}$ parametrized by the unit interval $T = [0,1]$: for each $t \in [0,1]$, let $\bL_t = (1-t)\bL_0+t\bL_1$ be an element of $\calX$.
+We form $\mathcal{X}$ parameterized by the unit interval $T = [0,1]$: for each $t \in [0,1]$, let $\bL_t = (1-t)\bL_0+t\bL_1$ be an element of $\calX$.
 On $T$, $\scA$ is the Borel $\sigma$-algebra and $\mu_{\calX}$ is a probability measure on $T$.
 We shall use the following setup in subsequent sections.
 Let $G$ be a $2$D-lattice (e.g., corresponding to the graph of an image).
-Then $\bL_0$, $\bL_1$ are the Laplacians of the subgraph containing horizontal and vertical edges only, respectively.
-Intuitively, we are thinking of vertical and horizontal edges having different importance for signal processing purposes. \end{enumerate} \end{Example}
+Then $\bL_0$, and $\bL_1$ are the Laplacians of the subgraph containing horizontal and vertical edges only, respectively.
+Intuitively, we are thinking of vertical and horizontal edges as having different importance for signal processing purposes. \end{enumerate} \end{Example}